 General workplace harassment

-The Alberta Human Rights Act prohibits discrimination in the workplace based on the grounds of race, colour, ancestry, place of origin, religious beliefs, gender, age, physical disability, mental disability, marital status, family status, source of income and sexual orientation.
+The Alberta Human Rights Act prohibits discrimination in the workplace based on the grounds of race, colour, ancestry, place of origin, religious beliefs, gender, gender identity, gender expression, age, physical disability, mental disability, marital status, family status, source of income and sexual orientation.
 You can read more about the protected areas.

 Harassment occurs when a person is subjected to unwelcome verbal or physical conduct.
 Where the harassment is based on a protected ground, it is contrary to the AHR Act.
 Harassment that is not based on a protected ground is not contrary to the AHR Act.
 This second kind of harassment is sometimes called general workplace harassment or personal harassment.
 For example, Bill supervises Joe.
 Bill and Joe support different hockey teams.
 Bill constantly insults Joe regarding his team.
 Whenever Joe responds, Bill gives Joe poor work shifts.
 As this poor treatment is not based on a protected ground but rather on team loyalties, it is not contrary to the AHR Act.